Which of the following elements is a transition metal? | Study Prep in Pearson+

 Understand what defines a transition metal: Transition metals are elements found in the d-block of the periodic table, typically groups 3 through 12, and they have partially filled d orbitals.

-Identify the position of each element in the periodic table: Neon (Ne) is a noble gas in group 18, Bromine (Br) is a halogen in group 17, Iron (Fe) is in group 8, and Sodium (Na) is an alkali metal in group 1.
+Identify the position of each element in the periodic table: Neon (Ne) is a noble gas in group 18, Sulfur (S) is a nonmetal in group 16, Sodium (Na) is an alkali metal in group 1, and Iron (Fe) is located in group 8, which is part of the d-block.

 Recall that transition metals are characterized by their ability to form variable oxidation states and often have colored compounds due to d-electron transitions.

-Recognize that Iron (Fe) is located in the d-block and meets the criteria of a transition metal, while Neon, Bromine, and Sodium do not.
+Since Iron (Fe) is in the d-block and meets the criteria of having partially filled d orbitals, it is classified as a transition metal.

 Watch next